Do You Need To Avoid Too Much Sun?

 Melanin will not protect against all forms of damage.
 UV rays may still damage the skin cells and put people at risk of skin cancer.
 Melanoma is triggered by the sun hitting the skin.

-If your system happens to be in the right condition to start growing a melanoma you may notice as quickly as someone with really fair tone skin.
+If your system happens to be in the right condition to start growing a melanoma you may notice it as quickly as someone with really fair tone skin.
 Yes, that sounds like it is kind of iffy about melanoma, but that is exactly the problem.
-There is no clear cut reason other than sun exposure why some get melanoma and some don’t.
+There is no clear-cut reason other than sun exposure why some get melanoma and some don’t.
 Darker tones of skin are not exempt.
 You may develop melanoma too.

 For this reason, doctors encourage people of all skin tones to use sun protection to prevent skin damage.
 Sun blocking clothing is a giant step in that protection.